Konami-Code-BA/EventHorizon/documents/FeatureList.md

-To be programmed, to be reprogrammed, programmed but not confirmed in development, programmed and tested in development, tested in test env, tested in production on pc, tested on android, tested on iOS
+To be programmed, ~~to be reprogrammed~~, programmed but not confirmed in development, programmed and tested in development, tested in test env on pc, tested on android, tested on iOS and sent to production

 - Modals: pop-ups that open over the page
   - Entire background is darkened